WilliamTjonndal/IT3212/assignment1/Group 25.md

   <em>Figure 29: Volume over time after removing outliers</em>
 </p>

-When ranking companies by the number of detected outliers per column, we see that the cleaning step had a clear impact on a few individual stocks, even though the overall index changed only slightly.
-The figures below list, for each column, the company with the most outliers before and after imputing values flagged by the rolling z-score.
+When ranking companies by the number of detected outliers per column, we see that the cleaning step had a clear impact on some individual stocks, even though the overall index changed only slightly.
+The figures below list, for each column, the unique company with the most outliers before and after imputing values flagged by the rolling z-score.
+The total number of outliers in each column is 191 516.

 <p align="center">
   <img src="img/drys_open.png" width="600"/><br>